payu-india/CMS-Chatbot/docs/WEB Integration/checkout-plus-integration/integrate-checkout-plus.md

 ## Step 3: Fetch the response using responseHandler

 The `responseHandler()` function fetches the response from PayU once the transaction is completed.
-In case of a successful, failed, or canceled transaction, the [response parameters](https://docs.payu.in/docs/integrate-checkout-plus#response-parameters) will be returned to the `responseHandler()` function based on the corresponding logic defined by the merchant.
+In case of a successful, failed, or canceled transaction, the [Response parameters](#response-parameters) will be returned to the `responseHandler()` function based on the corresponding logic defined by the merchant.

 ### **CatchException**